 PRESS & RECOGNITIONS

-The New Magazines And Journals Shaping Africa’s Literary Scene •Abdi Latif Dahir in The New York Times, 2021
+The New Magazines And Journals Shaping Africa’s Literary Scene • Abdi Latif Dahir, The New York Times

-African Literature And Digital Culture • Bhakti Shringarpure in the Los Angeles Review of Books, 2021
+African Literature And Digital Culture • Bhakti Shringarpure, Los Angeles Review of Books

 DIGITAL ESCAPES FOR READERS & WRITERS: 20 MUST-READ ONLINE LITERARY JOURNALS •

-7 African Literary Platforms to Watch Out For • Precious Obiabunmo in Brittle Paper, 2020
+7 African Literary Platforms to Watch Out For • Precious Obiabunmo, Brittle Paper

-From Lolwe to Isele Magazine, Africa’s literary ecosystem is seeing a radical revival powered by young people • Nelson CJ in Ynaija, 2020
+From Lolwe to Isele Magazine, Africa’s literary ecosystem is seeing a radical revival powered by young people • Nelson CJ, Ynaija

 DONATIONS